Oindrila-Sen/Springboard/Capstone1/goodreads/README.md

 Sure!
 <br>But in this age of Data, some science and some analysis can work as a magic!
 ### Where the Data comes from?
-I am grabbing all the Book Details on Science Fiction and the corresponding Author Details using an API.
+I am grabbing all the Book Details on Science Fiction and the corresponding Author Details from goodreads using an API.
 <br>
 The first version of this tool is to search and explore the **"Science Fiction/Fantasy"** Genre.
 In the later versions, I intend to work on the genre as an input parameter and thus this tool will work for any genre or search keyword.
 <br><br>